sslover/designing-for-data-personalization/syllabus.md

         * 1) Write a simple p5js sketch that takes a dataset and visualizes it in a way that helps the user understand it.
 Could be based around charts, animations, text, etc. Bonus: can you combine your p5js sketch/canvas with other elements on the Webpage?
 A possibility is adding a p5js sketch to your week 2 project.
         * 2) Continue on your work from last week or create an entirely new small project that uses a JS script to get data and generate in it on a webpage in an interesting way.

-    * Start Work on Design Challenge 1 - Making Data Personal & Playful
+    * Start Work on Design Project 1 - Making Data Personal & Playful
         * **By next week's class, you should be 100% clear on how you are getting your data (whether it is from a 3rd party API or your own JSON)**
         * Requirements (due Week 6)
             * A working interactive Web page that does something interesting with your dataset